 One thing that I wish I had known with my oldest son, is that this whole process could be started in middle school.
 Many scholarships are available starting for students when they are 13!
 These are good ones to try for, because who knows this?
 No one that I have spoken with about this process has known.

 As a parent, you need to set up a specific email just for scholarships, and so should your child–even if you are the only one checking them.
 Sign up for scholarship websites, and fill out the profiles.
 (These can be edited down the road as your child learns more about themselves and their likes and dislikes.)

 These websites will start to send lots of emails about different scholarships that are available.
 They will be organized in many ways.
 Stay up with them and create a list of ones to try for.
 Many can and should be deleted.
 Don’t go crazy with this.
 Maybe try for one a month, more during the summer or over holidays.

 How 2 Win Scholarships

 Monica Matthews is a former teacher and a stay-at-home mom of three boys.
 She’s a mom who worked with her son to earn enough scholarships to attend college for free.
-Monica has parent, as well as student guides which are extremely useful and worth the $27.00.
+Monica has parent, as well as student guides which are extremely useful!
 I’ve signed up for her newsletters and she’ll let you know when to apply for scholarships.
 She always has up to date information on her blog.
+She has a parent guide and student guide as well as a really great online tool for keeping track of scholarship opportunities!

 The Scholarship System– Jocelyn Pearson.
 She has a free webinar you can register for here.
 She paid for 100% of her college expenses through scholarships.
 Jocelyn has definitely done her homework and creates a yearly Scholarship Guide.
 I liked her webinar.
-Very honest and tells it like it is.
+Has a lot of information available.

 Practice writing a few essays.